djcf/wordpress-fpm-docker/ansible/README.md

 USAGE EXAMPLES

 You must use these plays with a valid inventory.
-I ussually set the inventory to the $inventory variable, for example "set inventory (pwd)/hosts/local" will run against the local host, or ../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory to run against a vagrant virtual machine.
+I usually set the inventory to the $inventory variable, for example "set inventory (pwd)/hosts/local" will run against the local host, or ../.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory to run against a vagrant virtual machine.

 To install a new wordpress host: